Lean On

 "Lean On" is a song by American electronic dance music group Major Lazer and French DJ and record producer DJ Snake featuring Danish singer MØ.
 It was released on March 2, 2015, as the lead single from Major Lazer's third studio album, Peace Is the Mission (2015).
 It was written by MØ, Diplo, DJ Snake, Tchami, and Jr Blender, and produced by Major Lazer and DJ Snake.
 It is an EDM, electronic and moombahton song.

 "Lean On" was a critical and commercial success, peaking at number four on the US Billboard Hot 100 and number two on the UK Singles Chart.
 It reached number one in several other countries including Argentina, Australia, Denmark, Finland, Ireland, the Netherlands, New Zealand, Mexico, and Switzerland; as well as the top 10 in Austria, Belgium, Canada, Colombia, France, Israel, Italy, Norway, Poland, Spain, and Sweden.
-In November 2015, "Lean On" was named by Spotify as the most streamed song of all time, and has over 1 billion streams globally as of June 2017; however, in 2016, it was later overtaken by Drake's "One Dance" (which was overtaken again by Ed Sheeran's Shape of You that was overtaken by The Weeknd's Blinding Lights.).
+In November 2015, "Lean On" was named by Spotify as the most streamed song of all time, and had over 1 billion streams globally in June 2017; however, in 2016, it was later overtaken by Drake's "One Dance" (which was overtaken again by Ed Sheeran's Shape of You that was overtaken by The Weeknd's Blinding Lights).

 The accompanying music video for "Lean On" was filmed in ND Studios, Karjat, Kaul Heritage City, in Vasai in Maharashtra, India and in the Golden Hall at Stockholm City Hall.
 The video premiered on March 22, 2015, and has over 3.8 billion views on YouTube as of September 2025.
 According to IFPI, "Lean On" was the fifth best-selling song of 2015 worldwide, and one of the best-selling singles of all time, with global sales of 13.1 million.

+On 22 February 2026, a new version was released which features a new verse from Italian singer and rapper Alfa on the day of the closing ceremony of the Milan / Cortina Olympic Winter Games and was performed live at the Verona Arena in Verona, Italy.